View All Related Blog Posts→

 If you are on a time constraint, then an afternoon safari in Wilpattu is a great idea.
 This tour leaves from Anuradhapura, which is perfect as it’s only 20 minutes away and something you can do after a morning of sightseeing in the area!

 This is the safari in Sri Lanka that Brad and I went on.
+I think this is the best Sri Lanka safari on offer.
 I can say it’s amazing value, an amazing experience and you can read all about it here.

 Udawalawe national park is located near South of Sri Lanka and it is literally bursting with Sri Lankan elephants...more than 500, so it’s an elephant lovers dream.
 You’re almost guaranteed to spot them with those numbers.

 This is a perfect choice for those who want to get awesome pictures of elephants and baby elephants.
 It’s a fairly popular park, but won’t have the same crowds of Yala, so it’s a good choice for those looking for something in between Wilpattu and Yala, and since it’s good for spotting animals all year round, there are no seasonal restrictions on when you visit.

 That's why people love a Sri Lanka safari Udawalawe.